Skip to content

 17) Word Gigs

 Word Gigs prefers to collaborate with freelancers with extensive writing experience.
+The work requires writing short articles, press releases, and eBooks.

-There is an application process – you’ll have to go through a 10-minutes long phone call.
+One of the best things about writing for this site is the flexible working hours.
+There is an application process – you’ll have to go through a 10-minute phone call.

 Unfortunately, Word Gigs is hiring US citizens only.